-Ting to launch Windows Phone 8-powered HTC Tiara and Samsung device in JulyAlex Wagner - Deputy Managing Editor, News Desk
+Ting to launch Windows Phone 8-powered HTC Tiara and Samsung device in JulyAlex Wagner - Editorial Director of News and Content

 Ting teased earlier this year that it "definitely" had Windows Phone 8 devices coming, but the operator didn't share any other details on its WP8 plans at that time.
 There's some good news for Live Tile lovers on Ting this weekend, though, as the Sprint MVNO has now given us some more information on the Windows Phone products that it's got in the pipeline.

 Over on its official blog, Ting has announced that it plans to offer Windows Phone 8 hardware from HTC and Samsung in the mid to late July timeframe.
 The HTC device will be the Tiara, a mid-range Windows Phone that's also rumored to be headed to Sprint.
 Ting says that the Tiara will be a 4G LTE-capable device.
 According to the rumor mill, the Tiara will also sport a 4.3-inch WVGA display, 1.2GHz dual-core processor, 8-megapixel rear and 1.6-megapixel front cameras, 8GB storage and an 1,800mAh battery.

 When it comes to the Samsung device that's headed to Ting's shelves, things are a bit more mysterious.
 The operator says that it can't confirm the handset itself quite yet, but it does say that the phone will sport both LTE support and an unlocked GSM SIM card slot, meaning that it would be ready for use on GSM networks in other parts of the globe.